This post might contain sponsored links.

 During the day, Carrer de Cuba, Sueca and Cadis don’t make much of themselves but when the afternoon turns into evening and the shutters are removed from the countless doors and windows in the small streets, the neighborhood completely changes character.

-The streets come alive with people on the search of a cheap meal, fine dining, a drink, a party or just company.
-Here you will find all kinds of bars, cafes and restaurants.
+The streets come alive with people on the search for a cheap meal, fine dining, a drink, a party or just a company.
+Here you will find all kinds of bars, cafes, and restaurants.
 We had some of our best dining experiences in Ruzafa.
 The food is delicious,